 In 2013 Paul Kerr was appointed Senior Lecturer in Television Production at Middlesex University.
 He received his Doctorate in 2013.
-He is the author and editor of a number of books and articles on television and film.
-He started his career at the British Film Institute but for twenty years was an award-winning television producer, making dozens of programmes for the BBC and Channel Four as well as a number of international co-productions.
+He is the author of Hollywood Independent: How the Mirisch Company Changed Cinema (Bloomsbury, 2023), and has edited or co-edited two other film and television books, (The Hollywood Film Industry and MTM: Quality Television) as well as The Crimean War (which was written while producing a Channel 4 series with the same title) not to mention numerous articles about television and film.
+He began his career at the British Film Institute, but for amost twentyfive years was an award-winning television producer, making dozens of programmes for the BBC and Channel Four, as well as a number of international co-productions.
 He began his TV career by specialising in major series about the media first as researcher on Open The Box (C4 1986), then as producer on The Media Show (C4 1987-90), and subsequently as Series Editor of the award-winning cinema series, Moving Pictures (BBC2 1990-96) but developed into working on a range of documentaries about the arts and history including series about the Crimean War, black British history, British theatre and international design.
 A number of his documentaries have been screened at film and TV festivals around the world including New York, Turin, Dinard, Florida and Bologna.
-In 2007 he left television and took a full time position at London Metropolitan University where he received his PhD in 2013..
-His research interests include documentary, drama documentary, 'quality' television, the independent production sector in film and television, Hollywood, and international art cinema.
+Since becoming an academic, his research interests include documentary, drama documentary, 'quality' television, the independent production sector in film and television, Hollywood, and international art cinema.
 He was Co-Investigator on a two year AHRC research project on British television documentary television and independent production from 2010 to 2012.
-He produced a documentary commissioned by Alexandra Palace in 2015 about the role the Palace played as an internment camp for German civilians during the 1st World War - the film was entirely made and edited by TVP students.
+At Middlesex he produced a documentary commissioned by Alexandra Palace in 2015 about the role the Palace played as an internment camp for German civilians during the 1st World War - the film was entirely made and edited by TVP students.
 In 2016 he directed two short films commissioned by and about Emmaus, the homelessness charity.
-He is currently writing a book about the indpendent film and TV production company, The Mirisch Company for Bloomsbury.

 He will be programme leader in Television Production (BA Hons) from 2014.